ghartsel/RapidMarkup/README.md

 Docxform currently generates ReStructuredText and Markdown (GitHub flavor) document formats.
 Run the program on the sample.fodt file to convert a sample LibreOffice file and see the generated formats and supported semantic styles.

+If you're using a docs-as-code documentation methodology that uses GitHub for version control, you can store, access and manage the LibreOffice .fodt-formatted files directly in the repository in the same way as any other ASCII source.

+The current version of RapidMarkup supports styles defined as LibreOffice **Custom Styles**.
+These styles support technical software documentation semantic elements.

 ### Convert Libreoffice to Markdown

 1. Create source file using LibreOffice.